Blamemeta/test/README.md

 # test
 A repository for testing concepts and the like.
 Hello World basically.
+I run Windows 7 64-bit.
+I write in C in this one, but I'll probably add some java at some point.

 TUI.c is an extemely basic Text User Interface.
 It simply allows for text menus.